oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/0-introduction.md

 ## About this Workshop

-This is an introductory workshop for the tools in Data Studio.
-It goes through “a day in the life of a data analyst” and shows how to use the tools to browse, load, transforms and analyze the data in the Autonomous Database.
+This is an introductory workshop for the Data Studio.
+It goes through “a day in the life of a data analyst” and shows how to use it to browse, load, transforms and analyze the data in the Autonomous Database.

 Estimated Workshop Duration: 1 hour, 30 minutes